iterate/mikrobloggeriet/README.md

 https://mikrobloggeriet.no/

-_A collection of technical microblogs in Norwegian_
+_A collection of technical microblogs in Norwegian._
 Previously known as OLORM.

 Vocabulary: